carpentries-lab/python-aos-lesson/episodes/06-github.md

 ~~~
 {: .output}

-After entering the same passphrase a second time, we receive the confirmation
+After entering the same passphrase a second time, we receive the confirmation.

 ~~~
 Your identification has been saved in /home/damien/.ssh/id_ed25519